Fatema810/SearchQuest/README.md

 # SearchQuest
-This is a React component allows users to enter a search topic and a related question.
+This is a React component that allows users to enter a search topic and a related question.

 ## Description
 The component provides an input field for the search topic and another input field for the related question.